Georgia Tech: Traditions

 Georgia Tech has a number of legends and traditions, some of which have persisted for decades.
-Some are well-known; for example, the most notable of these is the popular but rare tradition of stealing the 'T' from Tech Tower.
+The most notable of these is the popular but rare tradition of stealing the "T" from Tech Tower.
 Tech Tower, Tech's historic primary administrative building, has the letters "TECH" hanging atop it on each of its four sides.
 There have been several attempts by students to orchestrate complex plans to steal the huge symbolic letter T, and on occasion they have carried this act out successfully.

 School colors

-Georgia Tech students hold a heated, long and ongoing rivalry with the University of Georgia, known as Clean, Old-Fashioned Hate.
-The first known hostilities between the two institutions trace back to 1891.
+Georgia Tech students hold a heated, long and ongoing rivalry with the University of Georgia, known as Clean, Old-Fashioned Hate, dating back to their first football game in 1893.
 The University of Georgia's literary magazine proclaimed UGA's colors to be "old gold, black, and crimson".
-Charles H. Herty, then President of the University of Georgia, felt that old gold was too similar to yellow and that it "symbolized cowardice".
-After the 1893 football game against Tech, Herty removed old gold as an official color.
-Tech would first use old gold for their uniforms, as a proverbial slap in the face to UGA, in their first unofficial football game against Auburn in 1891.
+Charles H. Herty, then-president of the University of Georgia, felt that old gold was too similar to yellow and that it "symbolized cowardice".
+After the 1893 football game against Georgia Tech, Herty removed old gold as an official color.
+Georgia Tech would first use old gold for their uniforms, as a proverbial slap in the face to UGA, in their first unofficial football game against Auburn in 1891.
 Georgia Tech's school colors would henceforth be old gold and white.

-In April 2018 Georgia Tech went through a comprehensive brand redefinement solidifying the school colors into Tech Gold and White as the primary school colors while Navy Blue serves as the contrasting secondary color.
+In April 2018 Georgia Tech went through a comprehensive brand redefinition solidifying the school colors into Tech Gold and White as the primary school colors while Navy Blue serves as the contrasting secondary color.
 The decision to move forward with gold, white and blue is rooted in history, as the first mention of official Georgia Tech class colors came in the Atlanta Constitution in 1891 (white, blue and gold) and the first GT class ring in 1894 also featured gold, white and blue.